 Comprehensive Overview: The Naming System Unveiled

 The most common and straightforward method for naming polygons relies on the number of sides they possess.
 This system is largely based on Greek prefixes, which are combined with the suffix -gon.
-This suffix signifies "angle" or "side," solidifying the connection between the name and the polygon's defining characteristic.
+Practically speaking, this suffix signifies "angle" or "side," solidifying the connection between the name and the polygon's defining characteristic.
 Understanding this system unlocks the ability to name a vast array of polygons, regardless of their regularity or convexity.

 Trends and Latest Developments: Beyond the Basics